prataprc/rdms/docs/snapshots.md

 Symbols used to describe rest of this writeup.

 M  : Memory index, whose life time equal the life time of bogn-index.
-Mw : Memory index, to handles all write operation.
-It is a sliding index
+Mw : Transient memory index, to handles all write operation.
+It is a
-     that will become "Mf" index when it reaches a certian size or when "flush-time" elapses.
+     ephimeral index that will become "Mf" index when it reaches a certian size or when "flush-time" elapses.
 Applicable only in "random-dgm" and "working-set-dgm" configuration.
-Mf : Memory index, that was "Mw" in previous cycle.
-It is a read-only index
+Mf : Transient memory index, that was "Mw" in previous cycle.
+It is a
-     that will be merged/flushed to disk and forgotten.
+     read-only index that will be merged/flushed to disk and forgotten.
      Applicable only in "random-dgm" and "working-set-dgm" configuration.
 Mc : Memory index, used to cache read operations from disk.
 It cases only
      the latest value for an entry.
 Applicable only in "working-set-dgm" configuration.